Mupaose/Mupaose/README.md

 -  * I am a Finance and Banking professional
 -
 - 👀 I’m interested in improving my skills & getting new opportunities in Data Analysis and Business Intelligence.
-- 🌱 I recently completed my Google Data Analytics Professional Certificate
+- 🌱 I recently completed my Google Data Analytics Professional Certificate & WQU Applied Data Science Lab
-- 🌱 I’m currently learning & refining my skills in SQL, Power BI & Excel
+- 🌱 I’m currently learning & refining my skills in SQL & Python
-- 🌱 My next goal is Python & R Programming.
+- 🌱 My next goal is gaining experience
-- 💞️ I’m looking for resources to collaborate & learn on Power BI, SQL & Excel.
+- 💞️ I’m looking for resources to collaborate & learn on Database Management & Automation
 -
 -
 - 📫 I am open to learning & new ideas.
 Talk to me on: